wady100/Dotfiles/i3-starterpack/README.md

 You can change the splitting direction to bottom using **Super + V**.
 If You want to split to right again, hit **Super + H**.
 If You unsatisfied with it, just modify it :wink: <br />

-## That's For Now
-I think, this is quite enough for a starter.
-You can improve it by yourself. <br />
-Thanks for reading! :blush: